mspies00/yavijava/README.md

 ## WHO CREATED THE API?
 To find out more about the original VI Java API see http://vijava.sf.net

-As for who created this fork called YAVI Java that is Michael Rice.
+As for who created the fork called YAVI Java that is Michael Rice.

 ## Whats with the name?